Pizza capricciosa

-Pizza capricciosa (/it/; lit. 'capricious/whimsical pizza') is a style of pizza in Italian cuisine prepared with mozzarella cheese, ham, mushrooms (usually champignons), black olives, artichokes, and tomato sauce.
-A variant includes anchovies and eggs.
-Although pizza capricciosa has same ingredients as pizza quattro stagioni, they are arranged differently.
+Pizza capricciosa (/it/) is a style of pizza in Italian cuisine prepared with mozzarella cheese, prosciutto, mushrooms (usually champignons), green and black olives, artichokes, and tomatoes.
+A variant includes anchovies.
+Pizza capricciosa was invented in the restaurant La Capricciosa in Rome in 1937, from which it gets its name.
+(Note: Note that while capricciosa means lit. 'capricious or whimsical' in Italian, the pizza was named after the restaurant La Capricciosa in Rome rather than the pizza being named capricious or whimsical itself.)

+Although pizza capricciosa has similar ingredients to pizza quattro stagioni, they are arranged in a different order.